The Beit Trust offers annually a number of

 If you have any

-students who are domiciled within Malawi, Zambia or
+students who are nationals of Malawi, Zambia or

-cannot consider applications from those who have already commenced their
+cannot consider applications from those who have already begun a

 (except medical and veterinary doctors) must be under 30 years of age on

 31 December of the year of application.
 Some experience of work after

 completion of a first degree is essential.
 Doctors and vets must be